Obama foreign policy bright spot now looking dimmer

 He will also reassert that Iran must not be allowed to acquire a nuclear weapon.
 But aides say privately that while he may sharpen his rhetoric, he will stop short of setting a specific "red line" for Tehran as Netanyahu has demanded.

-Calls for renewed Israeli-Palestinian peace talks - something he promised to make a priority when he took office but which he has failed to advance - have been a staple of Obama's U.N. appearances, and it would be a glaring omission if he did not mention the issue.
-But he will have to be cautious to avoid alienating pro-Israel voters.

-Before traveling to New York, Egypt's new Islamist president, Mohamed Mursi, told the New York Times that Washington must change its approach to the Arab world, show greater respect for its values and help build a Palestinian state to reduce pent-up anger in the region.

-The implicit warning in Obama's U.N. speech will be that a Romney presidency would pursue a more hawkish, less collaborative foreign policy.
+At the same time, Obama will impart an implicit warning that a Romney presidency would pursue a more hawkish foreign policy.

-Also unspoken will be the fact that Obama and his aides were caught flat-footed by the latest turmoil in Muslim countries and are still struggling to recalibrate their Arab Spring strategy.
+Also unspoken will be the fact that Obama was caught flat-footed by the latest turmoil in Muslim countries.

 Though the protests seemed to have subsided in most places for now and Libya even saw a backlash against Islamist militiamen, some conservative commentators have conjured up images of the Iran hostage crisis - which helped sink Jimmy Carter's re-election - should the situation deteriorate.